APCSLowell/SampleAssignment/README.md

 4. Go to the area of the screen marked *HTTPS clone URL* and click on the *copy to clipboard* button.
 ![Image 2](/images/SampleAssignment2.png)

 5. Start Git Bash.
 Git Bash gives you the ability to use Unix commands on Windows PC.
 Go to the Windows Start Menu and double click Git Bash.
-It will be listed under All Programs.
+It will be listed under *All Apps | Git*.

 6. Open the apjava folder.
 Your apjava folder should be located at
 `C:\Users\ < Your User Name > \Documents\apjava`